 - No one needs to stop and help you.

 If you have an automatic transmission, you should invest in jumper cables or the portable jump starter and always carry them with you in your trunk or glove box.
-This is going to be your fastest, easiest, and least pricey option to get your car started.
+This is going to be your fastest, easiest, and least pricey option to get your car started if your starter is not engaging.

 Other Solutions To Start An Automatic Car With A Dead Battery